brandonaaron/bgiframe/README.markdown

                 .bgiframe(settings);
         });

-Usage of the native javascript plugin (typescript.bgiframe.js):
+Usage of the native javascript plugin, when you use the plugin without jQuery ( **typescript.bgiframe.js** ):

 ```html
 <html>